-Geocaching is a 21st Century treasure hunting adventure game played by global positioning system (GPS) users while enjoying freedom of access to the Public Lands.
-BLM welcomes this activity in the right locations on the Public lands if conducted with minimal impact to the environment and conscientious land use ethics are followed.
+Geocaching is a 21st century treasure-hunting activity using Global Positioning System (GPS) devices.
+The BLM welcomes this activity on public lands if conducted with minimal impact to the environment and if conscientious land use ethics are followed.

 Geocaching is related to orienteering (where participants find their way with a compass) except it takes advantage of a GPS unit's capabilities.
 The locations of physical and virtual caches all over the world are shared on the Internet.
 Visitors use location coordinates to find caches, then are faced with a variety of rewards.
 The visitor may be expected to leave or replace items in the cache, deliver items to another cache, or take a self-portrait to upload to an Internet virtual album.
 The cache may be a small waterproof box or simply an unmistakable landmark to include in the portrait.